#1 Forgetting the point

 The premise of Sayonara, Zetsubou Sensei is controversial to put it lightly.
 It tells the story Nozomu Itoshiki, a young teacher who desperately wants to end his own life.
 The opening moments depict him hanging from a sakura tree, only to be rescued by a girl who is later revealed to be one of the students in his new homeroom class.

 Nozomu is intelligent and charismatic, but deeply pessimistic.
 Even the smallest setbacks in life spiral him into despair, and he’ll frequently rant about his bleak worldviews to his students.
-He even forces them to partake in bizarre exercises, such as asking them to identify the failures in their lives as a depressing alternative to a “spot the difference” drawing.
-It’s a great premise that carries the series well throughout season 1, but the story soon loses its edge and that leaves the anime with little to fall back on.
+He even forces them to partake in bizarre exercises, such as asking them to identify the failures in their lives.
+It’s a great premise that carries the series well throughout season 1.
+However the story soon loses its edge; leaving the anime with little to fall back on.